 The Grand Tasting begins at 2pm and goes until 5pm, so you have just three hours (unless you’ve purchased a VIP ticket) to enjoy the offerings.
 This obviously means you have to be prepared with a game plan.
 As this was our sixth year attending, we’ve amassed a lot of helpful hints.

 - Go on Sunday.
-We’ve gone only on Saturday for the past five years, under the belief that vendors would run out of wine/food early and that they would have lost their initial enthusiasm by the second day, making it not so great.
+We went only on Saturday at first, under the belief that vendors would run out of wine/food early and that they would have lost their initial enthusiasm by the second day, making it not so great.
 But we were wrong.
-In 2014, Saturday was so packed that we vowed never to go again.
-This year, after we’d had time to talk some sense into ourselves about giving up on it all together, we decided to go on Sunday.
-There were, in my estimation, hundreds less people.
+Saturday can be very packed.
+There were, in my estimation, hundreds less people on Sunday.
 The booths and the aisles were not at all crowded.
-We could spend time talking to each vendor, learning about the wines and oogling over the food, fumbling with our phones to get pictures of the deliciousness to share with you.
+We could spend time talking to each vendor, learning about the wines and enjoy the food.
 On Saturday, we never could have done that.
 Too many people.
 So if you really want to enjoy yourself, go on Sunday.

 - Get there early.
 The doors open right at 2pm, but the lines start forming at least 30 minutes before.
 While the line moves quickly, you’ll want to be one of the first through the door, because every minute is precious and there are no minutes to waste!
 Be in line by 1:30pm and you’re good to go.